dataArtisans/flink-dataflow/README.md

 Flink-Dataflow
 --------------

-Flink-Dataflow is a Runner for Google Dataflow (aka Apache Beam) which enables you to run Dataflow programs with Flink.
+Flink-Dataflow is a Runner for Google Dataflow (aka Apache Beam™) which enables you to run Dataflow programs with Apache Flink™.
 It integrates seamlessly with the Dataflow API, allowing you to execute Dataflow programs in streaming or batch mode.

 ## Streaming

 ### Full Dataflow Windowing and Triggering Semantics

-The Flink Dataflow Runner supports *Event Time* allowing you to analyze data with respect to its associated timestamp.
+The Flink™ Dataflow Runner supports *Event Time* allowing you to analyze data with respect to its associated timestamp.
 It handles out-or-order and late-arriving elements.
 You may leverage the full power of the Dataflow windowing semantics like *time-based*, *sliding*, *tumbling*, or *count* windows.
 You may build *session* windows which allow you to keep track of events associated with